ComputerSysemSecurityF2020G4/Project1/README.md

 Trevor Chaney: Assisted in data collection for all tasks and composed section II and section V.

 Jacob Homerosky: Started offline web service on A.2 during Task I. Assisted in data collection for all tasks.
+Composed section III.

 Alejandro Noria: Assisted in data collection for all tasks and composed section IV.